citl-osd/moodle-repository_ensemble/README.md

 when filtering results by Moodle username.
 This is only used when the Service Account Username is set and is appended to the currently authenticated Moodle username.

-Once setup, you should see two additional repositories under 'Insert Moodle media' in the content editor, one for choosing videos and another for choosing playlists from the configured Ensemble Video installation.